Reaper1-1/async-storage/docs/api/usage.md

 await userStorage.removeMany(["email", "age", "not-here"]);
 ```

-### Reading stored keys
+### Read all keys

-To retrieve all keys currently stored in a storage instance, use `getAllKeys`:
+To retrieve all keys currently used in the storage instance, use `getAllKeys`:

 ```typescript
 await userStorage.setMany({